-EC-declaration of incorporation (Directive 98/37/EC, Annex II, sub B)
+EC-declaration of incorporation

-Ban on putting into service
+(Directive 98/37/EC, Annex II, sub B) Ban on putting into service herewith declares that:

 MHI Equipment Europe B.V.
-Damsluisweg 2 1332 EC Almere The Netherlands herewith declares that:

-the Mitsubishi diesel engine, SL-series type

-is destined to be incorporated in other machines or to be combined with other machines, and is not (entirely) in compliance with the Machinery Directive (98/37/EC).
+Damsluisweg 2 1332 EC Almere The Netherlands the Mitsubishi diesel engine, SQ-series type is destined to be incorporated in other machines or to be combined with other machines, and is not (entirely) in compliance with the Machinery Directive (98/37/EC).